Which of the following accounts would be closed by posting a debi... | Study Prep in Pearson+

 1

-Understand the closing process: The closing process involves transferring the balances of temporary accounts (revenues, expenses, and dividends) to permanent accounts (Retained Earnings).
-This ensures that temporary accounts start with a zero balance in the next accounting period.
+Step 1: Understand the concept of closing entries.
+Closing entries are made at the end of an accounting period to transfer balances from temporary accounts (revenues, expenses, and dividends) to permanent accounts (retained earnings).
+Temporary accounts are closed to reset their balances to zero for the next accounting period.

-Identify the nature of the accounts: Service Revenue is a temporary account, while Accumulated Depreciation is a contra-asset account (permanent), Salaries Expense is a temporary account, and Dividends is also a temporary account.
+Step 2: Identify the nature of each account listed in the problem.
+Service Revenue is a temporary account representing income earned during the period.
+Dividends are a temporary account representing distributions to shareholders.
+Salaries Expense is a temporary account representing costs incurred during the period.
+Accumulated Depreciation is a permanent account representing the total depreciation of assets over time.

-Determine the closing entries for temporary accounts: Temporary accounts are closed by transferring their balances to Retained Earnings.
-For revenue accounts like Service Revenue, a debit entry is made to reduce the account balance to zero, and the corresponding credit is posted to Retained Earnings.
+Step 3: Determine the closing process for temporary accounts.
+Temporary accounts are closed by transferring their balances to the retained earnings account.
+For revenue accounts like Service Revenue, a debit entry is made to reduce the account balance to zero.
+For expense accounts like Salaries Expense, a credit entry is made to reduce the account balance to zero.
+For Dividends, a credit entry is made to close the account.

-Analyze why Service Revenue is closed with a debit: Service Revenue has a normal credit balance.
-To close it, a debit entry equal to its balance is posted, which reduces the account to zero.
+Step 4: Analyze the question's requirement.
+The question asks which account would be closed by posting a debit to it.
+Since Service Revenue is a revenue account, it is closed by posting a debit to reduce its balance to zero.
+Dividends and Salaries Expense are closed by posting credits, and Accumulated Depreciation is not closed because it is a permanent account.

-Conclude that Service Revenue is the correct answer: Among the options provided, Service Revenue is the account that would be closed by posting a debit during the closing process, as it is a temporary account with a credit balance.
+Step 5: Conclude that Service Revenue is the correct answer because it is a temporary account closed by posting a debit to it at the end of the accounting period.

 Watch next